top of page

 more than to strip my skin and submerge

-in idleness like a koi fish burrowed
+in idleness like a koi fish burrowed in soft sediment.

 i used to think when the lake